Man posed as licensed plumber, wreaks havoc with shoddy bathroom renovation

 A pipe was found to have been installed upside down and the family also experienced issues with mould after waste from the bathroom and shower began leaking through the property.

-As a result of his work on the bathroom, Tuiafiso appeared before the Plumbers, Gasfitters and Drainlayers Board which eventually led to criminal charges being laid against him.
+His shoddy work was alerted to the Plumbers, Gasfitters and Drainlayers Board which eventually led to criminal charges being laid against him.

 The board described his conduct as exceptionally serious due to the period of time it took place, the particularly poor results, the high cost of remediation and because he had brought on another unlicensed person to complete the job.